 The Hanukkah menorah, or Chanukkiah, is possibly the most significant symbol for Hanukkah.
 Used to hold the candles that are lit for each of the nights, it represents the oil that burned for eight nights.

-A toy Hanukkah menorah is a great way to engage children with the holiday.
+A toy Hanukkah menorah is a great way to engage young children with the holiday.
+Older children, who understand flames, might prefer their own children's menorah.
+Our kids love their Noah's Arc menorah.

-We started with this one, as it is so much more than just a toy Hanukkah menorah.
+This one is so much more than just a toy Hanukkah menorah.
 This musical plush is just fun.
-I like the sing-along aspect as well as the removable candles on the menorah.
+I like the sing-along aspect as well as the-along aspect as well as the removable candles on the menorah.
 It allows kids to learn and add one candle per night.
 Plus, it includes a plush dreidel.

 Rated for 3 months and above.